Anxiety Disorders and Addiction

 Panic Disorder Panic attacks can come on like a bullet out of nowhere, striking with intense and terrifying feelings of dread and imminent doom.
 Panic disorder is characterized by these repeated and unexpected feelings of terror, which often have no direct warning before they occur.
 Panic attacks are frequently accompanied by physical sensations such as chest pain, heart palpitations, shortness of breath, dizziness, or abdominal distress.
 You may feel hot and sweaty or cold and clammy, and the person experiencing the panic attack may think that they are having a heart attack, going crazy, or dying (http://www.psyweb.com/Mdisord/jsp/anxd.jsp).
-Without treatment, panic disorder may lead it’s sufferers to avoid triggering situations or places, which can be extremely disruptive to his or her everyday life.
+Without treatment, panic disorder may lead its sufferers to avoid triggering situations or places, which can be extremely disruptive to his or her everyday life.
 About 2.4 million Americans suffer from panic disorder, and in about one-third of these cases, it can even result in agoraphobia, a condition in which a person is so disabled by fear of having another panic attack that they feel unable to leave their house or venture outside certain “safe quarters.”
 Understandably, depression, drug abuse, and alcoholism frequently accompany panic disorder, and the co-occurring disorders are likely to feed into one another, each exacerbating and perpetuating the other’s symptoms.
 Fortunately, there are a variety of treatment and support options that can be effective in combating panic disorders, including psychotherapy, symptom education, medications, and support groups.
 All of these methods, as well as professionals qualified to monitor their effectiveness, are available at Journey Malibu’s Recovery Center.

-Obsessive-Compulsive Disorder is an anxiety disorder which finds its sufferers plagued by persistent and unwelcome thoughts or images (obsessions) which cause the person to feel the need to engage in repetitive ritualistic practice (compulsions) in order to manage or control the intruding thoughts, or to prevent them from occurring.
-People with obsessive-compulsive disorder may feel compelled to count objects or things, to wash their hands repeatedly, to check things over and over, or to engage in other repetitive tasks that end up impeding the course of their everyday life.
-In severe cases, OCD behaviors can take up so much of an individual’s time and energy that normal engagement in life becomes impossible.
-About 3.3 million Americans are living with OCD, and many of these cases are co-morbid with substance abuse.
+Obsessive-Compulsive Disorder is an anxiety disorder which finds its sufferers plagued by persistent and unwelcome thoughts or images (obsessions) which cause the person to feel the need to engage in repetitive ritualistic practice (compulsions) in order to manage or control the intruding thoughts or to prevent them from occurring.
+People with the obsessive-compulsive disorder may feel compelled to count objects or things, to wash their hands repeatedly, to check things over and over, or to engage in other repetitive tasks that end up impeding the course of their everyday life.
+In severe cases, OCD behaviors can take up so much of an individual’s time and energy than normal engagement in life becomes impossible.
+About 3.3 million `Americans are living with OCD, and many of these cases are co-morbid with substance abuse.
 As with other anxiety disorders, there are a variety of treatment and support options available.
 For individuals battling obsessive-compulsive disorder, rest assured that this is a co-occurring disorder we can help you with at Journey Malibu.
 Please don’t hesitate to give us a call.